 ‘Tis the Season for gift giving!
 But for many influencers, accepting or obtaining gifts from businesses and brands occurs year-round.
 It can be confusing as to if and what gifts are taxable.
 To help, we have put together some examples of when gifts would be liable to tax.
 We’ll also cover those which are regarded as ‘true gifts’ and therefore not taxable.

 Tax will be due on a gift if it can be considered a non-cash consideration in exchange for goods or services.
 The most common example will usually be for promotion of the product.

-- A company contracts you to do a number of tweets promoting a product but instead of paying you in cash they send the product you are promoting e.g. jewellery to the value of the invoice you would have charged.
+- A company contracts you to do a number of tweets promoting a product.
+Instead of paying you in cash they send the product you are promoting (e.g. jewellery to the value of the invoice you would have charged.)

-- You have been taken to an event but the tickets come with an agreement to promote the performer through a tweet or a video.
+- You have been taken to an event.
+The tickets come with an agreement to promote the performer through a tweet or a video.